Issues

 Across Vermont — in Barnard’s forests, Bridgewater’s fields, and the hillside pastures from Hartland to Weathersfield — farmers worry whether their children can carry on what they've built.

-Act 181’s tier system imposes blanket restrictions on rural landowners that are excessive for the problem it’s meant to solve.
-One of my farming neighbors set aside building lots hoping his kids will stay or move home one day.
-New state maps now threaten that possibility.
+Act 181's tier system would have placed blanket restrictions on rural landowners that go beyond the problem it was meant to solve.
+One of my farming neighbors set aside building lots hoping his kids will stay or move home one day, and the proposed state maps put that at risk.

 Most Vermonters are good stewards of their land.
 Vermont’s land use law should reflect that.